mobile app bar

 Rob Gronkowski during Fox Sports media day at Ernest N. Morial Convention Center.

-Gronkowski detailed how, at some points, some undrafted free agents’ names will get called, and they’ll have to be prepared.
+Gronkowski detailed how, at some point, some undrafted free agents’ names will get called to step up to the roster, and they’ll have to be prepared.

 “It doesn’t matter where you get drafted, it doesn’t matter if you sign as an undrafted free agent.
 It all matters what you do with your opportunity.
 Every undrafted free agent is gonna get a shot, they’re going to be put in with the first team at some point or the second team, and the ball is gonna come to you,” said Gronkowski on the Dudes on Dudes podcast.

 Getting drafted for any player is a life-changing moment.
-The football players go from elite college football players to professional NFL players, with a whole new journey.
+It’s the time when they transition from being college football stars to professional NFL players.

-Coming out of the University of Arizona, Gronkowski was productive in the two seasons he played, recording 75 catches for 1,197 yards and 16 touchdown receptions.
+Coming out of the University of Arizona, Gronkowski was productive in the two seasons he played.
+He recorded 75 catches for 1,197 yards and 16 touchdown receptions.
 He was even viewed as a potential first-rounder.

-However, he went in the second round as the New England Patriots selected him with the 42nd overall pick.
-In a YouTube short posted by @TheNFLHub, Gronk spoke about the rollercoaster of emotions he had on draft night.
+However, he went in the second round and that’s when the New England Patriots selected him as the 42nd overall pick.
+He reminisced about the rollercoaster of emotions he had on draft night.

 Due to not going in the first round, Gronk was upset.
-He even recalled how his mother saw him in rare form, showing that emotion.
-However, that quickly turned to joy when he got the call from the Patriots.
+He even recalled how his mother saw him in down in the dumps, showing rare emotion.
+However, that despair quickly turned to joy when he got the call from the Patriots.

 “To this day, my mom still claims that there’s only two days of my life where she saw me pissed,” Gronkowski recalled.
 “It was draft night, and I forgot the second one.
 But when I got that call from New England, I didn’t care one single bit anymore that I didn’t go in the first round.
 My aura just got picked back up, my dream came to real life right on the spot in that moment.”